stephan-nylinder/module-organising-data-dm-practices/_episodes/103-increasing-findability.md

 >>20220115_MyFile_Project1_Location_Dataiteration2.xml
 >>Contains X data from Y, with additions of Z made only by A on 20220111 not including suggestions by C.
 >>```
 >>Here the Metadata.txt lists the file name and associates it with additional data not possible to fit into the file name itself.
-By adding it separately and associating it with the file name we increase findability by a lot.
+By adding it separately and associating it with the file name we increase findability a lot.
 > {: .solution}
 {: .discussion}
 <br>